nathanaelbudijono/sekawan-fullstack/README.md

 - admin : http://localhost:3000/api/register/admin (fill username and password with JSON format)

 make sure DATABASE_URL at env is filled.
+Database ERD can be accesed at public folder.

 ## Demo